kelseyhightower/confd/docs/quick-start-guide.md

 ### Process the template

-confd supports two modes of operation, daemon and onetime mode.
-In daemon mode, confd polls for key changes and reprocesses templates.
+confd supports two modes of operation daemon and onetime.
+In daemon mode confd polls for key changes and reprocesses templates.

 #### etcd